UA-DETRAC: A New Benchmark and Protocol for Multi-Object Detection and Tracking: Benchmark Dataset

-Many recent effective multi-target tracking algorithms are based on the tracking-by-detection framework, which formulate tracking as a target association problem, \ie, the input frame detections are linked by the trackers based on their similarities in appearance and motion to form long tracks.
-The typical methods are Joint Probabilistic Data Association Filter (JPDAF)~\cite{Fortmann83analgorithm} and Multiple Hypotheses Tracking (MHT)~\cite{Reid79analgorithm}.
-JPDAF~\cite{Fortmann83analgorithm} method solved the matching problem between the tracked targets and detections in each frame by a probabilistic approach, while the MHT~\cite{Reid79analgorithm} method evaluated the likelihoods of the hypothesized matches over several time steps.
-Undeniably, more frames considered jointly will improve the performance of the MHT method comparing with the JPDAF method.
-However, the solution space grown exponentially with the number of considered frames of the MHT method, which made MHT not efficient to handle long-term association.
+Recently, more effective multi-target tracking algorithms are developed based on the tracking-by-detection framework.
+Typically, detection results from consecutive frames are linked based on similarities in appearance and motion to form long tracks \eg, joint probabilistic data association filter (JPDAF) \citep{Fortmann83analgorithm} and multiple hypotheses tracking (MHT) \citep{Reid79analgorithm} methods.
+The JPDA method \citep{Fortmann83analgorithm} considers all possible matches between the tracked targets and detections in each time frame to compute the joint probabilistic score to complete the tracking task.
+However, with an increasing number of targets in the sequence, the computational complexity of the method becomes intractable. \cite{DBLP:conf/iccv/RezatofighiMZSD15} present a computationally tractable approximation to the original JPDA algorithm based on a recent method to find the $m$-best solutions of an integer linear program.
+The MHT method \citep{Reid79analgorithm} builds a tree of potential track hypotheses for each candidate target, and evaluates the likelihoods of the hypothesized matches over several time steps.
+To further improve MHT in exploiting higher-order information, \cite{DBLP:conf/iccv/KimLCR15} train an online appearance model for each track hypothesis.
+By design, the MHT method is more effective than the JPDAF scheme for long-term association problem at the expense of computational loads.